joudelshawa/hermes/Data/evaluation_logs/1/deepseek-r1__70b/Temp/structured_report.md

 ### S - Subjective

 #### 1. Chief Complaint (CC)
 > Worsening abdominal distension and pain

 #### 2. History of Present Illness (HPI)
-- Onset: Over the past week
+- Onset: Presented with worsening symptoms over the past week
-- Location: Abdomen
+- Location: Abdominal area
-- Duration: Worsening for a week
+- Duration: Over a week
 - Character: Distension and discomfort
 - Aggravating/Alleviating: Self-discontinued diuretics, not following low-sodium diet
-- Radiation: Not noted
+- Radiation: Denied
 - Timing: Gradual worsening
-- Severity: Significant enough to seek care
+- Severity: Significant enough to seek medical attention

 #### 3. Past Medical History (PMH)
-- HCV Cirrhosis
+- HCV Cirrhosis with ascites
 - HIV on ART
 - History of IVDU
 - COPD
-- Bipolar affective disorder, currently manic, mild, and PTSD
+- Bipolar affective disorder
-- Past history of smoking
-- Skin lesion biopsied as cancer, scheduled for removal
-- Another forehead lesion biopsied to exclude sarcoma (pending results)
+- PTSD

 #### 4. Past Surgical History (PSH)
-- None provided
+- ___

 #### 5. Family History (FH)
-- Five siblings, no known GI or liver disease
+- No known GI or liver disease in the family

 #### 6. Social History (SH)
 - Last alcohol consumption: One drink two months ago
 - Quit smoking a couple of years ago

 #### 7. Review of Systems (ROS)
-- **General:** No edema
+- **General:** No edema, SOB, or orthopnea
 - **HEENT:** No issues
-- **Respiratory:** No SOB
+- **Respiratory:** Denies SOB
-- **CVS:** No orthopnea
+- **CVS:** No chest pain or palpitations
-- **GI:** Abdominal distension
+- **GI:** Worsening abdominal distension and discomfort
-- **GU:** No dysuria
+- **GU:** Denies dysuria or other symptoms
-- **MSK:** No myalgias
+- **MSK:** No muscle weakness
-- **Neuro:** No confusion
+- **Neuro:** Reports forgetfulness but no confusion
 - **Skin:** No rashes

 #### 8. Current Medications and Allergies